 If you want maximum control and zero recurring costs, a hub-based platform is the way to go:

-- Hubitat — Similar local-control philosophy with a more user-friendly interface.
+- Hubitat — Similar local-control philosophy with a friendlier interface.
 Around $100–$150 for the hub.

 Look for Z-Wave or Zigbee compatibility across sensors and devices.
-These protocols create a mesh network that’s more reliable than Wi-Fi-only setups, especially in larger homes.
+These protocols create a mesh network that’s more reliable than Wi-Fi-only setups, especially in larger homes or if you’re in the Pacific Northwest where thick timber-frame construction can eat Wi-Fi signals for breakfast.

 All-in-One DIY Kits

-If you want something closer to plug-and-play, look for kits that include a hub, sensors, a keypad, and a siren in one package.
-Key criteria:
+Want something closer to plug-and-play?
+Look for kits that include a hub, sensors, a keypad, and a siren in one box.
+Key criteria: local recording camera compatibility, no mandatory subscription for core features like alerts and arming, battery backup in the hub, and room to expand with additional sensors and cameras.

 Modular Component Builds

-This is my preferred approach — buy the best individual component in each category:
+This is my preferred approach — buy the best individual component in each category and tie them together through your hub.

 For broader gear recommendations, check out our guide to tech tools for the modern prepper.

-- Install 3-inch screws in strike plates and hinge screws (replacing the standard 3/4-inch screws most homes come with)
+- Install 3-inch screws in strike plates and hinge screws (replacing the standard 3/4-inch screws most homes ship with)

 - Fit ANSI Grade 1 or 2 deadbolts